skurtyyskirts/GmodRTX/README.md

-# GarrysmodRTX Drag 'n Drop Solution 🎮✨
+# GarrysmodRTX Easy Installation Guide 🎮✨

 Makes the RTX-Remix install as easy as possible.
 Features a pre-configured rtx.conf that automatically selects the best DLSS option for your hardware, and 397 tagged textures for the runtime.
-This installer will periodically be updated to have the lateset RTX-Runtime with it's relative DXVK and Bridge.
+This installer will periodically be updated to have the latest RTX-Runtime with its relative DXVK and Bridge.

 ---